Actyx/Actyx/web/developer.actyx.com/docs/cli/settings/set.md

                      or JSON string.
 You may also pass in a file using the syntax `@file.yml` or have the command read from stdin using `@-`.
-    <NODE>...
-Node IDs or, if using `--local`, the IP addresses, of the
+    <NODE>           Node ID or, if using `--local`, the IP address, of the
-                     node(s) to perform the operation on.
-You may also pass in a file with a value on each line using the syntax `@file.txt` or have the command read one value per line from stdin using `@-`.
+                     node to perform the operation on.
+You may also pass in a file with a value using the syntax `@file.txt` or have the command one value from stdin using `@-`.
 ```

 :::cautionApp must be stopped in order to set settings for it